RichardDShipman/N_Glycopeptide_Finder/README.md

 Feng, Tingting, Jinyu Zhang, Zhiqian Chen, Wen Pan, Zhengrong Chen, Yongdong Yan, and Jianfeng Dai.
 “Glycosylation of Viral Proteins: Implication in Virus–Host Interaction and Virulence.”
 Virulence 13, no. 1 (n.d.): 670–83. https://doi.org/10.1080/21505594.2022.2060464.

+- Role of Protein Glycosylation in Interactions of Medically Relevant Fungi with the Host.

+Gómez-Gaviria, Manuela, Ana P. Vargas-Macías, Laura C. García-Carnero, Iván Martínez-Duncker, and Héctor M. Mora-Montes.
+“Role of Protein Glycosylation in Interactions of Medically Relevant Fungi with the Host.”
+Journal of Fungi 7, no. 10 (October 18, 2021): 875. https://doi.org/10.3390/jof7100875.

 # Appendix

 Additional information, logging runs, and references.